 4. Direct Detection of Black Powder

 This method is a simple technique and can be produced in every place.
-Black powder can be detected by detecting the y – rays produced by K40 in black powder.
+Black powder can be detected by detecting the gamma–rays produced by K40 in black powder.
 For this method, an appropriate detecting crystal and suitable protection system should be selected.

 5. Neutron Activation Analysis